 Is there anything I should know before I submit a new video?

 You should ask for video notes by filling out this form VIDEO NOTES FORM.
 These notes are from the video judges who watched your video.
 You should read the notes and see if there is something they are all saying you should work on.
 You should try to work on that in a new video, then submit that video.
 If the video judges see that you tried to make changes, that will go a long way with them.
 If you just submit an older video or one that is close to the same as the one you gave us before, then there is a good chance you will get the same score on the video.

 How many times can I give you a new video?

-Up to two times.
-We will watch the video you give us with your registration and if you are not picked you can give us another video for review.
+One time.
+We will watch the YouTube video you give us with your registration, and if you are not picked, you can give us another video for review.

 Does my video have to be in a comedy club?

 Either a club or a one-nighter.
 Any place where you are on stage and there is an audience in front of you.
-If you send in a video from your kitchen, living room, shed or truck, you are not going to get picked for a Satellite or The Main Event.
-You will lose 10 points from each judge immediately for stage presence.
-If you are not on a stage we can’t give you points.
+If you send in a video from your kitchen, living room, shed, or truck, you are not going to get picked for a Satellite or The Main Event.
+Below is what we have in our FAQ question What Type of Video Should I use?

 Can submitting a new video hurt me?

 No. We will always count the video that gave you the highest points.
-So if the new video is scored lower than the one we already have, then you will keep the higher score from your first video submission.
+So, if the new video is scored lower than the one we already have, you will keep the higher score from your first video submission.